solnet-aquarium/standards-and-tooling/html-css/CSS.md

 The **Block**, **Element**, **Modifier** methodology (commonly referred to as [BEM](bem-site)) is a popular naming convention for classes in HTML and CSS.

-**Important**: We will use a single dash - instead of the double underscore to denote an Element.
-We agree that this is faster to type!

 It's not our intention to use the [BEM project framework](bem-projects) as this goes well beyond the boundaries of CSS naming conventions.

 Here is an example of the [BEM](bem-site) from [BEM 101](bem-101)